TMerlini/OrdinalInscriber/FAQ.md

 Deposit more Bitcoin to your Ordinals wallet address and try again.

+### Why does my text look different after applying an encoding?
+When you change the encoding of text, particularly when using ciphers or ancient scripts, the visual representation will change.
+Some notes on encodings:
+- Ancient scripts (Hieroglyphics and Cuneiform) are primarily intended for one-way conversion and may not decode perfectly
+- When using specialized encodings like Base64 or Hexadecimal, non-ASCII characters may not be properly represented
+- You can always revert to UTF-8 encoding to see your original text

 ## Administration & Maintenance

 ### How is the file cache managed?